 Why summarise the main ideas in a conclusion?

-This is the first of two lessons about the Summary of Main Ideas.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of two chapters about the Summary of Main Ideas.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Remind the reader of the key elements of a conclusion

 – Discuss the importance of the summary of main ideas and where to place it in a concluding paragraph

 – Review authentic examples to see the summary in context